 Credit line.
-Currently, we have a credit line with Webster, Flushing, and Mizrahi pursuant to which we are eligible to borrow up to \$32.5 million against assignments of mortgages and other collateral (the "Webster Credit Line"), as described in "Liquidity and Capital Resources" below.
-The current interest rates under the Webster Credit Line equal (i) LIBOR plus a premium, which rate aggregated 4.10%, including a 0.5% agency fee, as of December 31, 2021, or (ii) a Base Rate (as defined in the Amended and Restated Credit Agreement) plus 2.25% plus a 0.5% agency fee, as chosen by the Company for each drawdown.
+Currently, we have a credit line with Webster, Flushing, and Mizrahi pursuant to which we are eligible to borrow up to \$32.5 million against assignments of mortgages and other collateral (the "Webster Credit Line"), as described in Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - "Liquidity and Capital Resources" below.
+As of December 31, 2022, the interest rates under the Webster Credit Line equaled (i) LIBOR plus a premium, which rate aggregated 8.39%, including a 0.5% agency fee, or (ii) a Base Rate (as defined in the Amended and Restated Credit Agreement) plus 2.25% plus a 0.5% agency fee, as chosen by the Company for each drawdown.
 (See Note 5 to the financial statements included elsewhere in this Report.)
-As of December 31, 2021 and March 4, 2022, \$15,645,970 and \$22,275,972, respectively, was outstanding under the Webster Credit Line.
+As of December 31, 2022 and March 3, 2023, \$24,994,234 and \$22,868,370, respectively, was outstanding under the Webster Credit Line.
+The applicable benchmark has transitioned from LIBOR to SOFR effective January 2, 2023.
+The following table shows our capitalization, including our financing arrangements, and our loan portfolio as of December 31, 2022: